profsmith89/ctps/_sources/chap14.md

 Returning to our uncomputable problem-to-be-solved, I'll shortly sketch the argument that is a proof by contradiction, a technique common in logic, mathematics, and everyday life.
 Such proofs typically proceed by assuming some statement (e.g., I've already walked my dog or an algorithm exists that finds all bugs in all scripts) is true and then identifying consequences that flow from this assumption.
 If we can find a consequence that we know cannot be true, then we've found a contradiction in our reasoning.
 This falsity then flows all the way back (assuming you made no mistakes in your logic) to your initial assumption, which you can now safely say is false.

-But before we jump into this argument, let's warm-up with a bit of program analysis that asks a decidable bug-finding question and then we'll solve it.
-This work will an important foundation for the next two chapters and illustrate that all is not lost in building tools that help us to uncover, understand, and ultimately fix the errors in our scripts.
+But before we jump into this argument, let's warm-up with a bit of program analysis that asks a decidable bug-finding question.
+This work will provide an important foundation for the next two chapters and illustrate that all is not lost in building tools that help us to uncover, understand, and ultimately fix the errors in our scripts.

 ## An analysis that finds a bug